ShriLingam23/SSD_Assignment_OAuth2.0/README.md

 ### Install

-clone or download the sample application and run `npm install` to install all related dependencies.
+* Clone or download the sample application and run `npm install` to install all related dependencies.

 ### Google Application (Already done, can skip! - Unless you want own configuration)

-navigate to [Google Developer Console](https://console.developers.google.com/) to create an application for the demo.
+* Navigate to [Google Developer Console](https://console.developers.google.com/) to create an application for the demo.
 Use the client id and secret of created application in the below section to run the demo.

 ### Configure .env setup (Already done, can skip! - Unless you want own configuration)

-modify .env file in root containing the following information
+* Modify .env file in root containing the following information

 ```
 CLIENT_ID = "Your application client Id"